wp-plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.5.1 =
+  * Fixed : Non-administrators with user editing capabilities could give new users a role with a higher level than their own (including Administrator)

 = 1.5 =
   * Feature : Support negative capabilities (storage to wp_roles array with false value)